karagozsevgi/TestCase/README.md

 # Mytest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.
+This project was development with Bootstrap version 5.1.3

 ## Development server

+*Install the CLI using the npm package manager:

+'npm install -g @angular/cli'

+*Add Bootstrap if CSS doesn't work properly

+'npm install bootstrap'

-Run `ng serve` for a dev server.
+*Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding